 According to Google Workspace Admin Help, aliases are widely used in organizations that manage multiple functions, as they simplify communication without needing separate inboxes or licenses.

 Not exactly.
 A nickname is just a label for how your name appears in outgoing emails, while an alias is an actual alternate email address.
-Aliases allow messages sent to to arrive in one inbox, keeping your communication streamlined.
+Aliases allow messages sent to different addresses to arrive in one inbox, keeping your communication streamlined.

 Related read: How to create an email account